Wall Street Analyst Upgrade United Airlines Holdings Inc. [UAL]. What else is Wall St. saying

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for UAL shares is $60.38 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on UAL stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-JP Morgan have made an estimate for United Airlines Holdings Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on April 22, 2022.
+Wolfe Research have made an estimate for United Airlines Holdings Inc. shares, keeping their opinion on the stock as Peer Perform, with their previous recommendation back on May 06, 2022.
+While these analysts kept the previous recommendation, JP Morgan raised their target price from $60 to $76.
 The new note on the price target was released on April 22, 2022, representing the official price target for United Airlines Holdings Inc. stock.
-Previously, the target price had yet another raise to $51, while UBS analysts kept a Neutral rating on UAL stock.
+Previously, the target price had yet another raise to $59, while Argus analysts kept a Buy rating on UAL stock.

-United Airlines Holdings Inc. [UAL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.16.
-With this latest performance, UAL shares gained by 8.26% in over the last four-week period, additionally plugging by 8.78% over the last 6 months – not to mention a drop of -7.84% in the past year of trading.
+United Airlines Holdings Inc. [UAL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.90.
+With this latest performance, UAL shares gained by 10.33% in over the last four-week period, additionally sinking by -3.30% over the last 6 months – not to mention a drop of -13.17% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and United Airlines Holdings Inc. [UAL] shares currently have an operating margin of -17.82 and a Gross Margin at -15.07.
 United Airlines Holdings Inc.’s Net Margin is presently recorded at -7.97.